koordinates/kart/docs/pages/development/raster_v1.rst

 Contains information about the "bands" of information, that is, each unit of data that is stored per-pixel.
 This item has a similar format as in other types of datasets, but one important difference is that the bands in a raster dataset have no identifying ID or name.
 The properties that identify a raster band are the following:

 1. Its position in the list.
-2. It's "interpretation" (if it has one), which describes how to interpret a band in terms of letting it contribute to the color of the pixel / grid cell.
+2. Its "interpretation" (if it has one), which describes how to interpret a band in terms of letting it contribute to the color of the pixel / grid cell.

 Two example schemas follow - a more in-depth explanation of the possible fields is found below under the heading “Syntax”.